PNNL-CompBio/coderdata/coderbuild/beatAML/README.md

 test this module, run the following commands from the root directory.

 ## Build with test data
-Build commands should be similar to every other coderdata build module.
+Build commands should be similar to every other coderbuild module.